 Views in this article should not replace medical advice.
 If you have symptoms of a respiratory infection, please speak to and follow the advice of a healthcare professional.

 Influenza is a highly contagious respiratory illness caused by the influenza virus.1 It is one of the most common infectious diseases and represents a serious threat to public health.1 In fact, influenza causes up to 650,000 deaths around the world and is responsible for up to five million cases of severe disease every year.1 The time from infection to influenza, the incubation period, is approximately two days, but can range between one and four.1

-Recognising how the flu virus can impact your life is important in today’s busy world, especially if you have many people depending on you – your partner, children or your colleagues.
-Unfortunately, having the flu means you may be unable to carry out your normal daily activities for some time.3,4
+Recognising how the influenza virus can impact your life is important in today’s busy world, especially if you have many people depending on you – your partner, children or your colleagues.
+Unfortunately, having influenza means you may be unable to carry out your normal daily activities for some time.
+2,3

-Influenza or "flu" is a viral infection that causes characteristic symptoms, which can help you identify it early and seek medical advice.
+Influenza is a viral infection that causes characteristic symptoms, which can help you identify it early and seek medical advice.1

-Influenza is highly contagious from the day before symptoms develop, and for up to 5-7 days after you become sick.1
+Influenza is highly contagious from the day before symptoms develop, and for up to five to seven days after you become sick.5,6

-You will need to avoid contact with others.6
+You will need to avoid contact with others, especially anyone who could be considered high-risk.1,6

-You should stay at home for at least 4–5 days after the onset of symptoms.6
+You should stay at home for at least four to five days after the onset of symptoms.8

 The more people you interact with, the more the infection will spread.7